+ESC 101 Cr.4

 The Geography of Latin America & the Caribbean

 The cultural and physical characteristics of Latin America and the Caribbean region are systematically examined and explained.
 This includes an examination of diverse physical and 'built' environments that encompass this region, from the borderlands of northern Mexico to the Tierra Del Fuego of the south; from the lush tropical environments of the Amazon, Jamaica, and Puerto Rico, to the Altiplano and arid regions of the west; from disparate lowlands to the startling mountain zones of the Andes.
 Indigenous civilizations which developed out of unique arrangements with these complex environments as well as those imposed and imported since 1500 will be explored in depth.
-Prerequisite: not open for credit to students who have completed GEO 316 or GEO 317.
-Offered Fall.
+Offered Occasionally.

 GEO 328 Cr.3